matthewrstone/boltshop/guide/working-with-bolt/using-the-forge.md

 Those modules must exist on your client for them to transfer over to the targets.
 To download these modules, from the root of this project type `bolt puppetfile install`.
 They should all download to the modules/ folder.

-If for some reason you get an SSL connect error (on Windows systems), please run `bolt plan run -t localhost wsp::cert_fix` to resolve that issue, then run `bolt puppetfile install` again.
+If for some reason you get an SSL connect error (on Windows systems), please run `bolt plan run -t localhost boltshop::cert_fix` to resolve that issue, then run `bolt puppetfile install` again.

 ## Wrap Up